PyHDI/PyCoRAM/README.md

 What's PyCoRAM?
 ------------------------------

-PyCoRAM is yet another implementation of CoRAM (Connected RAM) memory architecture for FPGA-based computing.
+PyCoRAM is Python-based Implementation of CoRAM (Connected RAM) Memory Architecture for AXI4 Interconnection on FPGAs.

 PyCoRAM generates AXI4 IP-core design from your computing kernel logic and memory access pattern descriptions.
 The generated IP-core can be used as a standard IP-core with other common IP-cores together on vendor-provided EDK.